How College Football Odds Work

 The popularity of the college game has grown over the years and not just amongst viewers but also when it comes to sports betting as well with the various types of ways to lay down a bet, so let’s go over the different College Football Odds Legend to give you a better understanding.

-Regarded as still the most popular way to bet on college football, betting the point spread, line or spread is an easy payday for many during the fall as there are so many bad teams playing good teams early on in the schedule.
+Regarded as still the most popular way to bet using our college football odds, betting the point spread, line, spread or against the spread (ATS) is an easy payday for many during the fall as there are so many bad teams playing good teams early on in the schedule.

 But, to be successful with this type of gambling, one must understand the spread and the risks involved.
 Example: Let’s take a power team out of the SEC who has to play a lower division opponent where the power team is favored by 21 points.
 That means the SEC team is a (-21) point favorite as a negative value means that team is favored, whereas the underdog team has as positive value (+21).
 So, if you wish to ride the favored team with a bet, the favored team must win the game by at least 22 points or more to be a winner for you.
 On the other hand, if you feel the other team who is a (+21) point underdog has a shot to cover the spread, the underdog can still lose the game by 20 points but produce a winner for you as they covered the spread by one point in this case.